 — Former sixth grade ELA teacher in a large urban district

 The introduction of college- and career-ready standards profoundly raises the bar for teaching and learning in American schools—and for professional development.
-School systems successfully making integrate three elements into one cohesive strategy:
+Successful school systems integrate three elements into one cohesive strategy:

 We call this Connected Professional Learning.
 It requires significant shifts in how school systems organize resources—moving away from one-size-fits-all workshops and pay for advanced degrees—toward time and instructional leaders to help teachers engage with the curriculum and adjust to student results.

 In this toolkit we explore what these strategic practices look like, how to organize resources, and where to get started.
 We also share a diagnostic assessment, in-depth case studies, and other tools to support the shift.

 We studied four school systems that are rising to the challenge and seeing growth in student achievement, even as they work with large populations of high-need students through Connected Professional Learning.

 In many school systems today, teacher PD remains disconnected from everyday instructional work —disconnected from the material being taught, from the collaborative work of teacher planning time, and from observations by peers, mentors, and school leaders.

 In contrast, professional learning in the systems we studied is profoundly connected—really, embedded—into the teaching job, and teachers learn and grow through the daily work of improving instruction.

 Igniting the Learning Engine explores the strategic practices in these four school systems, how to organize resources to make them happen, and where to get started.

 See how the Louisiana Department of Education is improving student and teacher learning through access to high-quality curricula—despite a combination of resource challenges.